Blebot0/Recurrent-Attention-Model-for-Image-Classification/README.md

-# Recurrent Models of Visual Attention for Image Classification
+# Recurrent Attention Model for Image Classification

 Implementation of the Recurrent Attention Model for Image Classification